Voles/voles.github.io/source/_posts/2015-07-08-exploring-es6.markdown

 categories: [es6, es2015, javascript, babel, experiments]
 ---

-On July 2nd, ECMA published the press release [announcing ECMAScript&reg; 2015](http://www.ecma-international.org/publications/standards/Ecma-262.htm).
+On July 2nd, ECMA published a press release [announcing ECMAScript&reg; 2015](http://www.ecma-international.org/publications/standards/Ecma-262.htm).
 I’ve been experimenting with some of the new features of the language.

-Because most of the new featured aren't supported by most browsers, the ES6 code must be transpiled to ES5 compatible code.
+Because most of the new features aren't supported by all browsers, the ES6 code must be transpiled to ES5 compatible code.
 There are a couple of tools out there which can do the job.

 **My setup consists of:**

-- [Traceur](https://github.com/google/traceur-compiler) &mdash; to compile the ES26 code to ES5 code
+- [Traceur](https://github.com/google/traceur-compiler) &mdash; to compile the ES6 code to ES5 code
 - [Gulp](http://gulpjs.com/) &mdash; to run the webserver and trigger the compile task

 The [repository on GitHub](https://github.com/Voles/es6-traceur-gulp) contains all source code, including documentation.